kct2020/goutpal-com-skeleventy/site/blog/buttermilk-and-uric-acid/index.md

 - Repeating blood tests after your experiment period
 - Reviewing test results with a qualified professional

 Of course, you could do what many gout sufferers do.
-By trying to cut corners with a home uric acid test kit.
+By trying to cut corners with a <a href="/uric-acid/uric-acid-test-kit/">home uric acid test kit</a>.
 But if you do, I strongly recommend that you ask someone else to view and log the results from your home uric acid test.
 Then you can look at them after you run your control and buttermilk comparison tests.
 Also, you can use shorter test periods than my recommended 2 weeks.

 If you still have concerns about {{ topic }}, you should discuss those concerns with your professional health advisers.
 However, if you want help to prepare for that discussion, please see the <a href="#feedback">feedback section</a> below.
 <hr />